evidencebp/commit-classification/README.md

 Provide languge models for commit classification, data sets and protocols.

 Part of the supplementary Materials of the ["The Corrective Commit Probability Code Quality Metric"](https://arxiv.org/abs/2007.10912) paper by Idan Amit and [Dror G. Feitelson](https://www.cs.huji.ac.il/~feit/).
-Promise 2019

 Please cite as
 ```